Majority dynamics on trees and the dynamic cavity method: Results

-Notice that the same proof applies to a quite general class of processes on the regular rooted tree $\G_{\root}$.
-More precisely, we consider a model with spins taking value in a finite domain $\sigma_i(t)\in\cX$, and are updated in parallel according to the rule (for $i\neq \root$):
+The same proof applies, in fact, to quite a general class of processes on the regular rooted tree $\G_{\rroot}$.
+More precisely, consider a model with spins taking value in a finite domain $\sigma_i(t)\in\cX$, and are updated in parallel according to the rule (for $i\neq\rroot$)

-where $\pi(i)$ is the parent of node $i$ (i.e. the only neighbor of $i$ that is closer to the root), and $\{A_{i,t}\}$ are a collection of i.i.d. random variables.
-For the root $\root$ the above rule is modified by replacing $\sigma_{\pi(i)}(t)$ by the arbitrary quantity $u(t)$.
+where $\pi(i)$ is the parent of node $i$ (i.e., the only neighbor of $i$ that is closer to the root) and $\{\omega_{i,t}\}$ are a collection of i.i.d. random variables.
+For the root $\rroot$, the above rule is modified by replacing $\sigma_{\pi(i)}(t)$ by the arbitrary quantity $u(t)$.